 From the neon speech bubble sign that announces the museum to the street, a picture gallery red stairwell frames a display of iconic cartoons characters from over a century, This leads visitors down from street level, part reminiscent of a staircase hung with portraits in an aristocratic mansion, part strip cartoon.

 The museum’s interior is first glimpsed through a smashed-shaped window punched through the wall.
 A 3D ‘explosion’ marks the visitors arrival, as if the architecture of the museum had been subjected impossible cartoon-like physics.

 The shop announces itself with a counter made of giant letters greeting the visitor with a big ‘Hello’, like the text in a cartoon panel.
 An accessible counter height is formed with a string of smaller exclamation marks ‘!!!” (like everything in the world of cartoons, things are always exaggerated).
 This sits on an abstracted tiger skin rug on the floor.

-The space is bounded by graphic cut outs that suggest clouds, trees, even drips as if the space had been painted into existence.
+The space is bounded by a supergraphic wall treatments that suggest clouds, trees, even drips as if the space has just been painted into existence.

 Doors that sometimes seem too big and other times too small provide entrances to the gallery spaces.

 Behind this playfulness, the design works hard to organise the space, providing both flexible gallery spaces and back of house facilities giving a clear logic and efficient use of space within the complex plan of the existing shell.